sysflow-telemetry/upolicycraft/writeups/nginx.md

                                                                 ^------------  Contained in the bottom layer

-The DockerHub image of nginx also contains nginx-debug, which can be configured to log debug information to the logs.
-I'm unsure this would cause any security concerns if an adversary compromised the system (why would enabling logging help them if they control the system?).
+The DockerHub image of nginx also contains nginx-debug, which can be configured to log debug information.
+I'm unsure this would cause any security concerns if an adversary compromised the system (why would enabling logging help them if they already control the system?).

 ## Files Relevant to the Entry Point